pralonga/subsurface-companion/README.md

 	* %ANDROID_HOME%\tools;%ANDROID_HOME%\platform-tools (Windows)
 	* When executing "mvn install", a folder target and the application in it will be created
     * Use maven 3.0.1, if android-maven-plugin version is 3.6.0, or maven 3.1.1 if 3.8.2
+* To use Maps in development, generate your own API key with your debug certificate (.android/debug.keystore), and replace in AndroidManifest.xml the value of meta-data com.google.android.maps.v2.API_KEY.
+See [8] for complete instructions.

 Licence